Nature Connection

 The site not only perfect for the sauna but it was a joy to work there, listening to and watching the water flow.
 Daily I took dips in the creek to beat the steamy summer heat.
 Having a site that allows me to enjoy the process of building lends means I can build a better sauna—one that is infused with the spirit of the place and connected to nature.

-Although it is this quality of the light that is so important, the candle is totally pragmatic in a very Finnish way.
-A candle in the sauna room would melt even if not lit, so this was an obvious solution to the problem of lighting the dark interior of the hot room.
+Although it is this quality of the light that is so important, the candle window is totally pragmatic in a very Finnish way.
+A candle in the sauna room would melt even if not lit, so this setup was an obvious solution to the problem of lighting the dark interior of the hot room.
 Despite its pragmatic origins, I find it is also a chance for a little expressive design: it can be round or square, arched or colored.
 It can have an organic flare to it.
-Now, with cheap, battery-operated, multi colored LED lights and even fake candles that look real, the light can be more than a simple bulb on a pull-chain porcelain fixture, and be safe.
+Now, with cheap, battery-operated, multi-colored LED lights and even fake candles that look real, the light can be more than a simple bulb on a pull-chain porcelain fixture and be safe.
 Even if the sauna has built-in electric lighting, the candle window can be a signature element, one that distinguishes a personalized custom sauna from a generic kit.

 It’s in the details.

-wood burning sauna with candle window to dressing room
+Wood-burning sauna with candle window to dressing room.

 Here is a collection of the candle window design and builds over the years in and around the Finger Lakes and New York State.

 Sauna is an interesting word.
-It is both the noun describing the little structures that I spend my days making and the action of how one uses that building.
-Mostly, I focus on the details of building and let the details of how one uses the Sauna fall to the individual taste of my clients.
-I don’t adhere to a dogmatic approach; everyone has his or her own experiences and memories to draw from.
-Different countries have subtle variations: wetter, drier, hotter, timed sessions, birch Vihta, etc. My memories stem from my time at Podunk, in the old Finnish Sauna.
-I remember the 5 gallon joint-compound buckets for gathering water from the creek, and the various cheap plastic wash tubs, brushes, loofa, and other bathing implements.
-There was some sort of ladle (which we always called a kipper in some mis-appropriation of Finnish-ness) for pouring water on the rocks.
-And there would be various soaps and shampoos–some common, some not so common, like the Finnish pine tar soap, which, despite its comparison to the sticky pine tar we would out on our skis, actually feels pretty good.
+It is both a noun that describes the little structures I spend my days making and the action of how one uses that building.
+Mostly, I focus on the details of building and let the details of how one uses the sauna fall to the individual taste of my clients.
+I don’t adhere to a dogmatic approach; everyone has experiences and memories to draw from.
+Different countries have subtle variations: wetter, drier, hotter, timed sessions, birch vihtas, etc. My memories stem from my time at Podunk, in the old Finnish sauna.
+I remember the five gallon joint-compound buckets used to gather water from the creek and few much-loved, battered aluminum wash basins as well as plastic wash tubs, wooden back brushes, loofa scrubbers, and other unique bathing implements.
+There was always some sort of ladle for pouring water on the rocks (which we always called a kipper in some misappropriation of Finnish-ness).
+And there were various soaps and shampoos—some common, some not so, like the dark-brown Finnish pine tar soap, which, despite its comparison to the sticky pine tar we brushed on our skis, actually felt pretty good.

 Lately, I have found that the top of my noggin does not have so much insulation from the heat of a good löyly so I have taken to wearing a felt sauna hat, which is sort of like a Shriner’s Fez, which is to say that it makes you feel just a little goofy.
 But, then again, I wouldn’t want to be accused of taking the sauna ritual too seriously!

 When the client for my latest mobile sauna project contacted me, he told me he needed something that would look and feel like a sauna from back home in Finland.
 He wanted it to be wood-fired and to get really hot.
 He wanted the clean lines and rustic charm of Finnish design and even requested a traditional pine tar finish like what the Vikings used on their boats.
-As small as it was to be, it was to have the standard two rooms- the sauna room and a dressing room.
+As small as it going to be, it was to have the standard two rooms: the sauna room and a dressing room.
 He also wanted to use the latest solar technology to light it with a soft glow.

-mobile sauna by rob licht Custom SaunasSolar powered lights on mobile sauna by Rob Licht Custom Saunas
+Solar powered lights on mobile sauna by Rob Licht Custom Saunas.